ostpanther/frontend/README.md

 # frontend

-Some my pet-project while studying JS, HTML, CSS
+Some of my pet-project while studying JS, HTML, CSS